-- What can I expect from you, and what do you expect from me, in counseling?
+- What can I expect from you in counseling and what do you expect from me?

 - What are your qualifications?
-Include these questions: How long have you practiced counseling?
+Include these questions: How long have you been in practice?
 What is your degree in?
 Are you licensed in your field?
 Do you receive regular supervision, or do you have other therapists who you can go to for ideas?

 - How will you work with my specific problems/issues?
 Are these approaches known to work with my issue(s)?

 - How long is your average client with similar issues to mine in therapy?
 How long will it take me to feel better or notice things getting better?
-What will I notice to tell me that I am getting better?
-Are there any risks to me during therapy?
+What will I notice that will tell me that I am getting better?

 - Who decides when therapy is done?
 What is that decision based on?